 Teak

 Teak decks have been a favorite for boat owners and builders for a long time now.
-Not only are teak decks quite durable, but they also give a nice natural and rugged look overall.
+Not only are teak decks durable, but they also give a nice, natural, and rugged look.

 As teak wood is naturally rough, it is naturally anti-skid.
 No matter how wet the surface gets, you won’t be slipping on this deck.

 Moreover, teak decks have insulating properties.
-If you regularly boat, you’ll know that sometimes it can get pretty chilly.
-In these instances, teak decks can capture heat, providing you with more warmth.
+If you regularly boat, you’ll know it can get chilly sometimes.
+In these instances, teak decks can capture heat, providing more warmth.

 However, there are two drawbacks to teak decks.

 First, they require a lot of maintenance.
-You need to clean your deck to ensure its longevity regularly.
+It would be best to clean your deck regularly to ensure its longevity.

 Plus, teak decks get stained very easily.
 You’ll have to sand the surface to remove the stains, which can be quite a task.

-The second drawback is that teak decking can be quite expensive.
+The second drawback is that teak decking can be pretty expensive.

 PVC

-Unlike teak wood, which stains easily, PVC decks are relatively easy to clean.
+PVC decks are relatively easy to clean, unlike teak wood, which stains easily.
 Despite the textured surface, dirt and stains don’t stay.
-A quick clean with a wet rag and your deck will be as good as new.
+A quick clean with a wet rag will make your deck as good as new.

 The best part is that PVC decks are comparatively cheaper than teak decks.
 You can purchase and install the deck at almost half the price of teal decks.